-The preparation of the FY 2025/26 County Fiscal Strategy Paper (CFSP) has been a collaborative process involving various stakeholders, whose contributions have been vital in shaping the county's fiscal and economic direction.
-Many gratitudes to H.E.
-Dr. Wilbur K. Ottichilo, the Governor of Vihiga County, for his invaluable leadesrship and guidance in steering the preparation process of the Paper.
+The development of the FY 2025/26 County Fiscal Strategy Paper (CFSP) has been a collaborative process involving numerous stakeholders, whose contributions have been vital in shaping the county's fiscal and economic direction.
+Many gratitudes (In H.E.
+Wilbur K. Ottichilo, the Governor of Vihiga County, for his invaluable leadesrship, and providing the necessary political guidance at every step along the journey of preparing the document.oodwill.